Autodesk AutoCAD LT 2025 | Get Prices & Buy Official AutoCAD LT Software

 Image courtesy of Rose Remillard

-One of the biggest differences between AutoCAD and AutoCAD LT is that AutoCAD LT provides precision 2D drafting and documentation capabilities, while AutoCAD also provides 3D functionality.
-AutoCAD LT supports some customisation through capabilities such as AutoLISP.
-However, it does not include third-party connections, development tools or the seven specialised toolsets.
+One of the biggest differences between AutoCAD and AutoCAD LT is that AutoCAD LT provides precision 2D drafting and documentation capabilities, while AutoCAD also provides 3D functionalities.
+AutoCAD LT supports some customization through capabilities like AutoLISP.
+However, it does not include third party connections, development tools, or the seven specialized toolsets.
 Compare AutoCAD and AutoCAD LT.

 AutoCAD LT can run on Microsoft® Windows® and Apple® macOS®.
 See AutoCAD LT system requirements (US Site) for details.